marouaneXan/marouaneXan/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 I’m currently building new projects with angular...
+- 👨🏽‍💻 I’m currently building new projects with Angular...
 - 🌱 I’m currently learning Angular
 - 💬 Ask me about anything related to JS, React.(After googling it 😜😌)
 - ⚡️ Fun-Fact: I sleep at 9am 🙃